mlabuda2/nf-tower-docs/docs/compute-envs/altair-grid-engine.md

 - You can use the **Nextflow queue size** to limit the number of jobs that Nextflow can submit to the scheduler at the same time.

-- You can use the **Head job submit options** to specify Slurm options for the head job.
+- You can use the **Head job submit options** to specify Grid Engine options for the head job.